 Your future is here.
 Ready to begin?

-Bret, Lead Machinist Instructor/Coordinator of the Machinist Program, has 5 years of industry-related experience and has been an instructor at the college since 1997.
-He has an Associate of Applied Science degree in Machine Tool Technology/CNC from Weber State.
+Bret is our Machinist Coordinator for the Machinist Program, he has 5 years of industry-related experience and has been an instructor at the college since 1997.
+He holds a B.A. in education and has an Associate of Applied Science degree in Machine Tool Technology/CNC.
 Bret also holds a U.S. Department of Labor, Bureau of Apprenticeships & Training Machinist Certificate.
 He is a Certified Metalcutting (CMP) professional from Kennametal.
 Bret would enjoy the opportunity to discuss the Machining career with you.

 Office Hours: Monday-Friday 7:30 a.m. – 2 p.m.
 Instruction; 2 p.m. – 4 p.m.
 Administrative Time